Login

 INVESTMENT MARKET

-For six consecutive quarters, the regional office investment market has been meager.
-Year-end 2023 was no exception as the region saw only one significant office investment sale close above the $10 million mark in the 4th quarter.
-High interest rates, changing economic indices and lingering effects of the 2020 REET increase all continue to hamper the office investment market.
-Investors are searching for bargain pricing, while sellers don’t want to sell under current conditions.
-The one significant 4th quarter sale was First Citizens Bank & Trust’s purchase of the 2606 Building in Bellevue.
-The sale closed in November 2023 for $18.5M+ ($558/s.f.).
-The seller was one the tenants and will leaseback a portion of the building.
-There were no significant office sales in Seattle.
-In general, cap rates have pushed upward amidst high interest rates and market uncertainty, but they are difficult to quantify as there is little to no sample size of sales to extract.
-Total office sales volume over the quarter was again very low at $99.2M+ (among 47 transactions), an average sale price of $2.1M+.
-This compares to $147.7M+ last quarter; $92.5M+ in the 2nd quarter and $128M+ in the 1st quarter 2023.
+For seven straight quarters now, the regional office investment market has been meager.
+The 1st quarter 2024 was no exception as the region saw only three significant office investment sales.
+High interest rates, changing economic indices and lingering effects of the 2020 REET increase all continue to take their toll on the office investment market.
+There is also a disconnect between buyers and sellers.
+Investors are searching for bargain pricing, while sellers don’t want to sell under current conditions and pricing metrics.
+One of the significant sales in the 1st quarter was 90 East (Building E) in Issaquah selling to Costco for $61,826,600 ($350/s.f.).
+The other two sales were in Seattle.
+101 Elliott sold to Seattle Housing Authority in March 2024 for $39.5M ($376/s.f.) and 1000 + 1100 Dexter South sold to Palisade Group for $47.5M ($215/s.f.).
+Cap rates have pushed upward as a result of high interest rates and market uncertainty, but they are difficult to quantify as there is little to no sample size of sales to extract rates.
+Total office sales volume over the quarter was again very low at $207.3M+ (among 46 transactions), an average sale price of $4.5M+.
+This compares to $99.2M+ last quarter and $128M+ in the 1st quarter 2023.
 Comparatively, there was a collective $2,976M+ in office sales volume for the first half of 2022.

 Click here to subscribe to Kidder Mathews market research.